josephDorsey/testOmnifood/Omnifood/README.md

 }
 -everything else will keep their margin except for this last type it will have 80

 What is the issue now?
+Even though we defined that this section should have 80px padding this section did not have the padding when inspected in the Chrome Tools.
+It actually shows that it has a 0px.
+This is because - we didn't clear our floats

+_Clearing Floats_

-Eeven thought we defined that a section should have 80px padding - we didnt clear our floats We use a very special selector for this task which is very used in web design EXAMPLE
+We use a very special selector for this task which is very used in web design EXAMPLE
 .clearfix {zoom: 1}